-Mexican Ice Cream: Beloved Recipes and Stories, written by Fany Gerson, features over 60 classic and unique Mexican ice cream flavors such as Nieve de Mamey (Mamey Ice Cream), Helado de Ron con Pasas (Rum Raisin Ice Cream), Helado de Tres Leches (Tres Leches Ice Cream), Nieve de Mango Endiablado (Deviled Mango Sorbet- photo on the cover),and even Nieve de Tamarindo con Chile y Chapulines (Tamarind-Chile Sorbet with Grasshoppers) paired with beautiful photographs and stories.
+Mexican Ice Cream: Beloved Recipes and Stories, written by Fany Gerson, features over 60 classic and unique Mexican ice cream flavors paired with beautiful photographs and stories.
+A few highlights include Nieve de Mamey (Mamey Ice Cream), Helado de Ron con Pasas (Rum Raisin Ice Cream), Helado de Tres Leches (Tres Leches Ice Cream), Nieve de Mango Endiablado (Deviled Mango Sorbet- photo on the cover),and even Nieve de Tamarindo con Chile y Chapulines (Tamarind-Chile Sorbet with Grasshoppers).
 I will also be sharing Fany’s recipe for Helado de Horchata (Horchata Ice Cream) following the review.

 Disclosure: I received this book from Ten Speed Press in exchange for my honest review.
 All comments and opinions are my own.
 This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.